Faddom in 2026: Features, Pricing, Limitations & 5 Best Alternatives Compared

 See How Virima Fills the Gaps Faddom Leaves Open

 Faddom gives you dependency maps.
-Virima gives you dependency maps, a CMDB, IT asset management, ITSM integration, and ViVID overlays that turn those maps into operational tools your team can act on.
+Virima gives you dependency maps, a CMDB, IT asset management, ITSM integration, and ViVID overlays that turn those maps into operational tools your team can act on, all backed by a Trusted Runtime Truth layer that governs what your people and AI agents can trust.

 Schedule a Demo | See the Full Virima vs. Faddom Comparison